top of page

 About

-I bring two decades of professional experience specializing in strategic policy development to support both First Nations and Métis governments across British Columbia and Alberta.
+I am committed to leading in the governance-policy space through okimâskwêwak nîkânastamâkêwin / Matriarchal Leadership.
+This is a relational ethic, rooted in miyo pimâtisiwin - a Cree concept of living a good and balanced life - informed by our natural laws, and grounded in land-based kinship practices, honoring language and ceremony.
+It is a deliberative and generative type of systems thinking.
+Having followed in the direction set by nôhkomak (my grandmothers and respected female elders and aunts), I bring two decades of professional experience specializing in strategic policy development to support First Nations and Métis citizens, across British Columbia and Alberta.
 My work spans modern treaty nations, numbered treaty nations, and non-treaty nations, as well as Métis self-governance and rights recognition.
 I focus on developing governance structures, policy frameworks, and legal strategies that reflect and uphold Indigenous legal traditions and inherent rights.

 • Nation-to-Nation and Government-to-Government Relations

-• Policy Development for Governance Framework
+• Policy Development to build Indigenous Good Governance Frameworks

-• Policy Development for Reconciliation Agreements
+• Policy Development for Reconciliation Agreements / Foundation Agreements

 • Non-Treaty Inherent Title and Rights